-A 2-acre hardwood crop tree release and a 31-acre understory mowing of interfering understory vegetation.
+Two conifer regeneration harvests on 10 acres, a 21-acre hardwood regeneration harvest, a 31-acre understory mowing of interfering understory vegetation and a white pine shelterwood harvest.

 Forest harvest operations are undertaken to utilize mature and dead/dying/diseased trees; to thin overstocked stands; to improve and diversify wildlife habitat; to effectively correct public safety concerns and issues; to reduce the forests vulnerability to insect attack, disease or wildfire hazard; to facilitate certain approved research needs; to improve certain aesthetic aspects of an area; and to improve the proportions of age class and species diversity within stands and management blocks.
 This forest has been intensively managed since its inception, utilizing both even and uneven-aged techniques via selective removals and regeneration harvests.
 Early records indicate that as cut over land was acquired, foresters culled the forest, removing the poorly formed and damaged timber left behind in the wake of the cut and run practices employed by early timber speculators.
 By removing these undesirable trees, newly forming seedlings were released from competition and were thus cultured into the future growing stock of trees that we enjoy today.
 The benefits of this work have been significant including improved wildlife habitat diversity, improved forest health and more abundant mast production, improved utilization of insect-damaged trees, reduced forest fire hazard, and the considerable financial contribution of management to the state and local economies as well as to those employed in the forest products industry.

-The FY-25 Annual Work Plan outlines 2 non-commercial silvicultural projects on 33 acres.
+The FY-26 Annual Work Plan outlines two non-commercial silvicultural projects and four commercial silvicultural projects covering 83 acres.
 The silvicultural work laid out in this work plan is focused on initiating seedling development, retaining established regeneration, particularly mixed oak species and timber stand improvement.
 This cultural work will safeguard the long-term sustainable management of these important forest resources.
-The cultural operations and management projects outlined within the FY-25 Annual Work Plan are selected to provide significant contributions to the sustainability of forest resources found within Potomac-Garrett State Forest and the ecosystems associated with it.
-No new timber harvests are proposed for the FY-25 Annual Work Plan, but approved harvest proposals from the FY-17 (PG-17-S-15) and FY-24 (PG-24-S-2) Annual Work Plans will be completed in FY- 25, producing a harvest of approximately 275,000 board feet of sawtimber accounting for an estimated \$110,000 worth of raw wood products entering local markets.
+The cultural operations and management projects outlined within the FY-26 Annual Work Plan are selected to provide significant contributions to the sustainability of forest resources found within

+Potomac-Garrett State Forest and the ecosystems associated with it.
+The proposed harvests will produce an estimated harvest of approximately 400,000 board feet of sawtimber accounting for an estimated \$150,000 worth of raw wood products entering local markets.

 III.
-General Location Map for FY-25 Land Management Project Proposals Approximately 33 Acres
+General Location Map for FY-26 Land Management Project Proposals Approximately 83 Acres

+Map Key

+1. Compartment 17 Stands 6 and 8

+2. Compartment 39 Stand 1

+3. Compartment 42 Stand 4

+4. Compartment 44 Stand 1

+10-acre Conifer Regeneration

+24-acre Hardwood Regeneration

+17-acre Understory Mowing

+32-acre White Pine Shelterwood